slintab/taskrouter-stats-slack-bot/README.md

 Installing the TaskRouter Stats Bot requires a Slack app.
 You can create one by following the instructions [here](https://api.slack.com/apps).

 ***Deploying the bot application***
-1. Provide the required configuration variables by editing the `env.list` file.
-The following variables are required to be set:
+1. Provide the configuration variables by editing the `env.list` file.
+The following variables are required:
    - `SLACK_SIGNING_SECRET=<YOUR_SLACK_APPS_SIGNING_SECRET>`
    - `SLACK_BOT_TOKEN=<YOUR_SLACK_BOT_TOKEN>`
    - `TWILIO_AUTH_TOKEN=<YOUR_TWILIO_AUTH_TOKEN`